darksideoftheshmoo/cellID-linux/README.md

 The `-p` option specifies the path to a "parameters" file, that is used to set CellID segmentation options.

 The `-h` flag tells the user to read this file, and the `README.txt` file.

+See the main `Branch notes` section above to learn about new features and their CLI options.

 ### CellID parameters